+The Federal Funds rate, or Fed Funds, is the rate that banks can charge one another for overnight short term lending.
 The Federal Reserve Board of Governors hold the Federal Open Market Committee meetings around once every six weeks.
 At these two-day affairs, economic policy is discussed from various perspectives but one in particular is the cost of funds.
 The Fed can raise, lower or keep the Federal Funds rate the same, depending upon its view of the current economic climate as well as further down the road.
 But what the Fed doesn’t do is raise or lower interest rates on a standard, conventional 30 year fixed rate.
 Not directly, anyway.

 The Federal Funds rate, or Fed Funds, is the rate that banks can charge one another for overnight short term lending.
 How short term?
 Short term as in overnight.
 Why does a bank borrow money for such a short term?
 It has to do with its reserves.
 Banks are required by federal regulators to keep a certain amount of assets in cash or other liquid accounts.
 When bank customers want to withdraw money from their accounts, there needs to be money readily available, 24/7.
 If a particular bank sees their reserve requirements falling short, they borrow the funds from another bank.
 This is the rate the Fed controls and is in a range after this last cut of 2.00 to 2.25%.
 The increase yesterday was 0.25%.
 So far this year, there have been three such 0.25% increases with one more expected by the end of the calendar year.
 It was earlier this year the Fed did provide some guidance as to monetary policy when it predicted there would be four such moves in 2018 and so far they’re exactly on course.